PX4/NuttX/misc/buildroot/configs/README.txt

 	(armv4t).
 These are udates to *-defconfig-4.2.4 (see notes above).

 avr-defconfig-4.3.3
+avr-defconfig-5.4.2
-	Builds an AVR toolchain using gcc 4.3.3.
+	Builds an AVR toolchain using gcc 4.3.3 or 4.5.2.
 This configuration builds both gcc and g++ for the AVR (armv4t).
 This toolchain is intended to support the NuttX ATmega128 port.